Marklogic-retired/marklogic-data-hub/examples/json-mapping-example/README.md

 ## How to test the flows

-This project has two flows:
+This project has four flows:

 1. The jsonToJson flow ingests and maps a single JSON document to a JSON entity instance
+1. The jsonToXml flow ingests and maps a single JSON document to an XML entity instance
 1. The xmlToJson flow ingests and maps a single XML document to a JSON entity instance
+1. The xmlToXml flow ingests and maps a single XML document to an XML entity instance

-The jsonToJson flow demonstrates a wide array of mapping features, while the xmlToJson flow is more focused on a few features specific to XML.
+The jsonToJson and jsonToXml flows demonstrate a wide array of mapping features, while the xmlToJson and xmlToXml flows are more focused on a few features specific to XML like attributes and namespaces.

-Both flows can be run from the "Flows" page in QuickStart.
+All the flows can be run from the "Flows" page in QuickStart.
 Each will ingest one document into the staging database and then write one entity instance - a Person - to the final database.
 The Person entity definition contains two nested entity properties to demonstrate mapping data from a source document to nested entities: